-The Agricultural Act of 2014 (Farm Bill) authorizes NIFA’s many programs related to agriculture, food, the environment, and communities.
+The Agriculture Improvement Act of 2018 (the Farm Bill) was signed into law on December 21, 2018.
+It authorizes NIFA’s many programs related to agriculture, food, the environment, and communities.
 NIFA works with other government agencies, industry, and academia to lead research, education, and extension activities.

 - Agriculture systems and technology

 - Animal health and production and animal products

 - Food safety, nutrition, and health

 - Plant health and production and plant products